How Rich Is Sterling K. Brown Ahead of the ‘This is Us’ Final Season Premiere?

 Making Bank: 15 Highest-Grossing Actors of All Time

 Awards and Recognition

 Brown won the Emmy for Outstanding Support Actor in a Limited Series or Movie in 2016 for his portrayal of prosecutor Christopher Darden in “The People v.
 O.J.
 Simpson: American Crime Story.”
-He followed it up in 2017 Emmy for “This Is Us.”
-In all, he has nine Emmy nominations.
-He also won a Golden Globe in 2018 for “This Is Us” and was nominated for “The People v.
-O.J.
-Simpson” the previous year.
+He also won a Critics Choice Award and was nominated for a Golden Globe, SAG Award and NAACP Image Award for the role.

 More From GOBankingRates

 - 9 Bills You Should Never Put on Autopay

 - How Much You Need To Be ‘Rich’ in 50 Major US Cities

 - Earn Up To $1,500 in Bonuses With This Checking Account